Lilly3252/CoconutMC/README.md

 # CoconutMC

 CUSTOM MODPACK !
-92 mods inside for all conveinance
+92 mods inside for all convenience

 How to install ?
 Download the .zip from here, extract it.